pam-exchange/SymantecPAM-SPIX/README.md

 ### Generate new random password

-When importing a file with ObjectType TargetAccount, it is possible to let PAM generate a new random password.
-This is relevant when using the actions **New** and **Update**.
-Set the value in `password` column to `_generate_pass_`.
-This will tell PAM to generate a new password according to the PCP defined for the target application.
+When importing a file with an ObjectType of `TargetAccount`, it is possible to let PAM generate a new random password.
+This is useful when performing the **New** and **Update** actions.
+To trigger this, set the value in the `password` column to `_generate_pass_`.
+This instructs PAM to generate a new password according to the Password Change Policy (PCP) defined for the target application.

-The option `-UpdatePassword` is used when creating a new TargetAccount when a known password is used at the end-point.
-After the account added a password update to a new random value using (**_generate_pass_**) is done.
-Typical use-case is when adding an account in PAM where the password on the end-point is known and the account changes its own password, i.e. there is no otherAccount specified.
-If there is an otherAccount specified, it is recommended using the account password `_generate_pass_`.
+The `-UpdatePassword` option is used when creating a new `TargetAccount` and a known password is provided for the endpoint.
+After the account is created, the password is updated to a new random value using `_generate_pass_`.
+A typical use case for this is when adding an account to PAM where the password on the endpoint is known, and the account is responsible for changing its own password (i.e., there is no other account specified).
+If another account is specified, it is recommended to use `_generate_pass_` as the password for the new account.

 ### Import CSV

-The exported CSV file will always contain the columns **ID**, **ObjectType** and **Action**.
-The CSV file can be used as a template when importing a CSV file.
+The exported CSV file will always include the following columns: **ID**, **ObjectType**, and **Action**.
+This CSV file can serve as a template when importing data.

-Available values for actions are
+The available values for the **Action** column are as follows:

 - **New**
-Will create a new object of the ObjectType.
-The remaining columns describes the new object and all the parameters necessary.
+  Creates a new object of the specified **ObjectType**.
+The remaining columns describe the new object and include all the necessary parameters.

 - **Update**
-Will update the object with the ID and Name.
-Parameters are found in the remaining columns and will depend on the type of object.
+  Updates the existing object identified by its **ID** and **Name**.
+The parameters to be updated are specified in the remaining columns and depend on the object type.

 - **Remove**
-Will remove or delete the object with the ID and Name.
+  Removes or deletes the object identified by its **ID** and **Name**.

-- Empty
+- **Empty**
-The row in the import CSV file is ignored.
+  If the action column in a row is empty, it will be ignored during the import process.

 ![Export/Import CSV](/Docs/SPIX-Export.png)

 ### Limitations

-Import is available for ObjectTypes **Authorization**, **PCP**, **Proxy**, **PVP**, **RequestScript**, **RequestServer**, **Role SSHKeyPairPolicy**, **TargetAccount**, **TargetApplication**, **TargetServer** and **UserGroup**.
+Import functionality is available for the following ObjectTypes: **Authorization**, **PCP**, **Proxy**, **PVP**, **RequestScript**, **RequestServer**, **Role SSHKeyPairPolicy**, **TargetAccount**, **TargetApplication**, **TargetServer**, and **UserGroup**.

-Note that it is not possible to create (New) a proxy using a CLI command.
-A proxy is registered when it is installed and started first time.
+Please note that it is not possible to create (New) a proxy using a CLI command.
+A proxy is automatically registered when it is installed and started for the first time.

-There are more objectTypes that may be exported to CSV files.
-Either there is no mechanism available for import or an import mechanism is already available in Symantec PAM.
+There are additional ObjectTypes that can be exported to CSV files.
+However, either an import mechanism is not available for these ObjectTypes, or an import functionality is already built into Symantec PAM.

-### Errors during import
+### Errors During Import

-If there is an error importing a CSV file, the row giving an error is written to a new CSV file.
-The error shown is added as an extra column `ErrorMessage` with details about the error for the specific row.
-Rows processed without errors will not appear in the new CSV file.
-A message with the filename of the generated CSV file is shown on the console.
+If an error occurs during the import of a CSV file, the problematic row is written to a new CSV file.
+The error details are included in an additional column named `ErrorMessage`, which provides specifics about the error for that particular row.
+Rows that are processed successfully will not appear in the new CSV file.
+A message indicating the filename of the generated error CSV file will be displayed in the console.

 # SPIX Password